-10. This image can be as small as 500 x 500 pixels, although we recommend 1024 x 1024 pixels for optimum results.
-We also recommend that before you upload your image to your blog post, you optimise the image using TinyPng or TinyJpg to ensure that it loads quickly for the best experience for your readers.
+13. We recommend an image that is 500 x 500 pixels for optimum results.
+We also recommend that before you upload your image to your blog post, you optimise the image using TinyPng/TinyJpg to ensure that it loads quickly for the best experience for your readers.
 In the window that appears, click Upload Image in the top right-hand corner:

-15. Below the Image element, you’ll see three different elements:
+21. Below the Image element on the right-hand side, you’ll see three different elements:

-16. Here, you can save your Post as a Draft, or make a previously Published Post a draft again, by ticking the relevant box.
+22. Here, you can publish this post immediately, save your Post as a Draft, or make a previously Published Post a draft again, by ticking the relevant box.
 If you click Schedule Post, you can set the post to be Published on a specific date and time of your choice.
 Click in the Publish Date field:

 [tips]Don’t create too many topics.
 Instead, keep your list of Topics to around five or six, to help your content stay focused and to help viewers quickly find the content they’re looking for. [/tips]

-21. Here you can select the name of the Author on your Post.
-Choose from the drop-down menu, or instead, click the link below to add your own.
-In the window that appears, add in the Author’s Name and Email Address in the fields provided, before clicking the green Save button:
+29. Here you can select the name of the Author of your Post.
+Choose from the drop-down menu, or instead, click the text below to add your own.
+In the window that appears, add the Author’s Name and Email Address in the fields provided, before clicking the green Save button: